Health

 Refund

 If you go to a doctor or receive other medical treatment, you have to pay the full consultation fee in exchange for a medical receipt or certificate.
 This receipt needs to be submitted to your health insurance fund.
-The insurance refund varies with the nature of the treatment.
+The insurance refund depends on the nature of the treatment.
 You will always need to pay your ‘patient share’; the remaining of the fee is covered by the health insurance (approx. 65% of the fee).

 Medicines